Summersby95/meade-product-app/TESTING.md

 It also involved creating multiple new products in the app and testing various inputs to make sure they acted accordingly.

+Two of the most notable problems encountered were:

+### User Validation/Access Privileges

+Due to the access orientated nature of the project, making sure users had correct access privileges was essential.
+Achieving this required a lot of testing, logging in as different users and trying to access routes that they weren't allowed to use and seeing if the user validation checks worked accordingly.
+It involved adding multiple checks to different routes where to ensure that all access privileges were behaving appropriately.

+On the view upcoming products table initially I had no checks determining if the *Add Details* button should display.
+This resulted in users being able to access edit functionalities for products that they had weren't allowed to.

+I was forced to add checks to verify the users department matched the product department in the template and display a *Not Allowed* button if they saw the product in a table.

 ### Form Validation

 One of the main areas I was concerened about was form validation given the size of the forms that were required to be submitted.